kurtbuilds/sid/README.md

   sid: `team_0da0fa0e02cssbhkanf04c_srb0`
 - **Compatible** - The data is a u128, making it interoperable with both `uuid` and `ulid` libraries.

-When generating a random `sid`, data is generated using the same schema as (non-sequential) ulid, where the first 40 bits are a timestamp, and the remaining 88 bits are random.
+By default, a random `sid` is generated with the first 40 bits as a second-precision timestamp, and the remaining 88 bits are random (similar to `ulid`).
 40 bits of a second precision timestamp means id generation will wrap in 34,000 years.

 # Usage